 An Invitation to Join the Dialectical Social Ecology Group

-The Dialectical Social Ecology Group currently meets weekly on Wednesday evenings (via Zoom) at 7:30PM CDT (5:30PM Pacific, 8:30PM Eastern).
+The Dialectical Social Ecology Group currently meets weekly on Saturdays (via Zoom) at 8AM Pacific/11AM Eastern.
 Contact us (see below) for more information and texts.

 List of Texts Previously Discussed:

 - “Master-Slave Dialectic” in Hegel’s Phenomenology of Spirit

 - “Preface to a Dialectical Social Ecology” by John Clark

 - Bonds of Love: Psychoanalysis, Feminism, and the Problem of Domination by Jessica Benjamin